What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 Both chatbots generally work on the basis of natural language processing, where users make inquiries and the AI generates human-like answers.
 The main differences between Google Gemini and ChatGPT lie in the sources from which they obtain information, as well as in their capabilities and areas of application.

-1. Google (Gemini) and OpenAI (ChatGPT) solutions are based on different language models.
+Google (Gemini) and OpenAI (ChatGPT) solutions are based on different language models.
 ChatGPT currently uses GPT-5 models, which have been trained on large volumes of text from the web, books, forums, and scientific articles.
 The optional web search is limited depending on the tariff.
 With Gemini 3, Google enables real-time web access via Google Search and comprehensive workspace integration.
 The quality of the answers also differs depending on the area of application: Gemini often provides clearly structured and easy-to-read answers, while ChatGPT impresses with fluent and more creative answers, particularly for creative tasks, such as writing poetry or complex texts.
 ChatGPT also excels when it comes to coding tasks.
+In the past, Gemini differed from ChatGPT primarily in providing access to up-to-date Internet information, while the free version of ChatGPT only used data up to 2023.

 In fact, with the processing of over a million tokens at Gemini Advanced/Vertex AI (up to 64k tokens in output), Gemini 2.5/3 from Google Gemini can simultaneously capture significantly more information at the same time than GPT‑4/GPT‑5.
 Understanding: 1M tokens correspond to approximately 1,500 pages of PDF or 30,000 lines of code.
 In contrast, the context window in GPT-5.2 is limited to only around 400,000 tokens of total input capacity, up to 128,000 in output.
 Gemini thus represents a significant step forward in understanding and analyzing long texts.